kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 #### GA

+- Validation checking that the preemption unit is not bigger than the scheduling unit.
+- Scheduler initialization check logging an error when `PostFilter` plugins do not implement `PodGroupPostFilter`.
 - E2E test promoted to conformance
 - Performance benchmarks have well defined thresholds and are run as part of the scheduler-perf of sig-scalability-benchmarks
 - Performance is acceptable for large scale clusters (5k nodes as officially supported size for scheduler)